UCLL-Frontend/oefeningen-frontend-deel1/assignment-module-1.md

 1. By the expiration of the deadline (Sunday evening, Nov.
 3), your assignment must be online on GitHub as described above.
 2. Submit the Toledo Assignment.
 In the text field, add
-   - the link to the release "final" of your repository
+   - the link to your website
    - a screenshot showing that your CSS is valid
    - a screenshot that shows that the page with form is HTML5 valid

+You are not allowed to change your code after the expiry date.

 ## Examples
+Log in with your student number and password
 - [Example 1](https://webontwerp.ucll.be/Ti-Front-end/goedeSites/VanHooydonckMaxim/site/)
 - [Example 2](https://webontwerp.ucll.be/Ti-Front-end/goedeSites/sempelsStef/site/)
 - [Example 3](https://webontwerp.ucll.be/Ti-Front-end/goedeSites/vanZomerenJenthe/site/)